FabLab-Halmstad/MachineTools/README.md

-# MachineTools
+# Machine tools
-Post processor and tool libraries for Fusion and Inventor CAM Made for the machines in the Lab as well as the workshop
+Posts, tool libraries and other resources for Fusion and Inventor CAM

+For usage with the CNCs in the workshop, as well as the lab

 Current machines: